 Here are five blockbuster trades involving draft picks since 1990 that certainly didn't work out for the team that paid the higher cost.

 5. The Colts Trade with the Falcons to Draft Jeff George at No. 1 (1990)

-After finishing 8-8 in 1989, the Indianapolis Colts seemed to be one superstar away from greatness.
+After finishing 8-8 in 1989 with Eric Dickerson in the backfield, the Indianapolis Colts seemed to be one superstar away from greatness.
 They thought that missing piece was Illinois quarterback Jeff George, whose potential entering the draft seemed limitless.
-To get him, Indianapolis traded its fifth-round pick in the 1990 draft, its first-rounder in the 1991 draft, All-Pro guard Chris Hinton and a young Andre Rison to Atlanta for the No. 1 pick in the 1990 draft, along with the Falcons’ fourth-round selection.
+To get him, Indianapolis traded its fifth-round pick in the 1990 draft, its first-rounder in the 1991 draft, All-Pro guard Chris Hinton, and a young Andre Rison to Atlanta for the No. 1 pick in the 1990 draft, along with the Falcons' fourth-round selection.

 Colts Players Acquired Via Draft or Trade

 - Jeff George, QB, Illinois (1st Round, 1990)